ros-industrial-attic/tolomatic/README.md

 # Nodes
 ## stepper_node
 The stepper_node uses the compact output assembly, and so requires TMI configuration under _Mode Setup_ for each desired move selection.
-At some point, the compact output assemply could be replaced by the _full assemply_, allowing for enhanced control features.
+At some point, the compact output assembly could be replaced by the _full assembly_, allowing for enhanced control features.
 See the manual for more detailed info.
 ### Parameters
 - host: The IP address of the controller
 - local_ip: Local IP used for implicit messaging